Skip to main content

 • There are two more beams to attach, each using two pins, and then we can add the caster wheel to the back of the rover.

-17. Add the third beam to the 90 degree connectors by pressing it into place on the exposed pins.
+17. Add the third beam to the gray 90 degree connectors by pressing it into place on the exposed pins.

-• Add the third beam to the 90 degree connectors by pressing it into place on the exposed pins.
+• Add the third beam to the gray 90 degree connectors by pressing it into place on the exposed pins.

-• Place two pins into the beam we just added, in the third hole from each end.
+• Place two black pins into the beam we just added, in the third hole from each end.

-19. Add two pins onto the shorter beam, in the third hole from each end.
+19. Add two black pins onto the shorter beam, in the third hole from each end.
 Press the caster wheel into place.
 Remember to add the caster wheel upside down since our rover is currently upside down.

 • Press the caster wheel into place.